Cord Cutting Guides, News, and Reviews

 If there is one thing to nitpick, though, it’s that VyprVPN perhaps goes too far in the direction of simplicity.
 The Windows app, in particular, sometimes feels like a mobile app that was ported over to the desktop.
 The way menus expand and contract is reminiscent of space-saving mobile apps, and the relatively large buttons in the UI feel as if they were designed for smaller displays.
 The Windows app also feels a bit sluggish.
 The app could really use a version that is more tailored to the Windows platform.

 With its simple philosophy and consistent UI across devices (almost to a fault), VyprVPN reminds me quite a bit of TunnelBear.
 That service, too, puts a lot of the more “complicated” things out of sight, instead choosing to do a lot of the work on the user’s behalf.
+Even TunnelBear's plans and pricing have similarities to VyprVPN's — though that's to be expected, since a lot of VPN pricing structures are designed to lure you into paying for a year or more up-front.

 If you want a VPN service that “just works,” as the late Steve Jobs might’ve put it, then maybe this approach will appeal to you.
 You’ll have a fairly easy time getting VyprVPN installed.
 Once you’ve done that and signed in, you can choose a server, get connected, and be browsing the web or watching Netflix in no time.
 There’s no additional hassle.
 By and large, these are all good things — but power users may find themselves looking for a faster app with more visible options to tweak.